Skip to main content

 Come With Cash in Hand

-If you’ve done your research and are relatively sure a particular vehicle is for you, come with cash in hand.
+If you’ve done your homework and are relatively sure a particular vehicle is for you, come with cash in hand.
 Many private-party sellers are willing to further reduce their price for cash at the moment of negotiations.

 However, you’ll still want to visually inspect the vehicle and take a test drive.
 You also don’t want to let the private-party seller know exactly how much cash you brought.
 If the seller knows how much money you have on hand, they will try to negotiate as close to that amount as possible.